Struggling with the on-page SEO of your blog posts?

-Apart from the featured image, these could be infographics, screenshots, stock photos, GIFs, memes, or even some 2D animation.
+Apart from the featured image, these could be infographics, screenshots, stock photos, GIFs, memes, or even an animated explainer video.

 Visuals provide context and make your blog posts more interesting, which, in turn, can be good for SEO.

-- Compress the files – uploading large image/video files can reduce the loading speed of your website.
+- Compress the files – uploading large image/video files can reduce the site speed.
 Make sure to compress them using a tool.
 For images, use TinyPNG.
 For videos, give Clideo a shot.

-- Use alt text for images – these are concise (less than 125 characters) descriptions of the images you use on your blog post.
+- Use alt text/alt tags for images – these are concise (less than 125 characters) descriptions of the images you use on your blog post.
 The purpose of alt text is to make your content accessible to everyone.
 It helps visually impaired users understand what the image is about.